Pritom Hasan

-Pritom Hasan (born 27 January 1993) is a Bangladeshi actor, model, music director, and singer.
+Pritom Hasan (born 27 January 1993) is a Bangladeshi singer, actor, model and music director.
 He is known for producing, singing, and directing songs, as well as starring in music videos.
 He was nominated for the Meril-Prothom Alo Award in the Best Singer category for the song "Khoka".
 Also he won the Meril Prothom Alo Award for Best Actor in 2022.